Buying a house

 for any scenario.

-own or with a one-time area tour with an agent.
-You're eliminating
+your own or with a one-time area tour with an agent.
+You're eliminating what you

 check.
 Leave yourself time to correct any problems.

-The mortgage lender will also make this determination at a later
+will also make this determination at a later point.

-a single-family, someplace in the suburbs or a little farther
+looking at a townhouse or a single-family, someplace in the suburbs or a little

 4 months out